Lego Exo-Force: Construction sets

 According to BrickLink, The Lego Group released a total of 38 Lego sets as part of the Lego Exo-Force theme.
 It was discontinued by the end of 2008.
 In 2006, the theme released a variety of individual battle machines, such as Grand Titan and Mobile Defence Tank, and robot machines, such as Thunder Fury.
 The largest sets were Striking Venom, the robot's battle station, and Sentai Fortress.
 In 2007, the story was set in the Golden City, with the Fight for the Golden Tower set at its centre.
 The Exo-Force also had newly designed mecha.
 In 2008, the story moved to the jungle, which introduced new toy vehicles, such as Storm Lasher and Hybrid Rescue Tank.
 The minifigures in this theme were created with a unique style that included cartoon-style hair pieces and anime-style faces.

 Original sets

 The motto for Exo-Force in 2006 was "Time to Power Up!".
-16 sets was released on 2006.
+16 sets were released in 2006: